Design Principles

 }

 This is typically only needed if the endpoint is already public and we do not want to introduce a breaking change.
 Remember, if the endpoint is public and we remove an attribute, it is a breaking change.
-If you are iterating on an undocumented endpoint, return the minimal set of attributes and rely on the expand parameter to get more detailed information.
+If you are iterating on an undocumented endpoint, return the minimal set of attributes and rely on the `expand` parameter to get more detailed information.

-APIs often need to provide collections of data, most commonly in the List standard method.
+> > APIs often need to provide collections of data, most commonly in the `List` standard method.
 However, collections can be arbitrarily sized, and tend to grow over time, increasing lookup time as well as the size of the responses being sent over the wire.
 This is why it's important for collections to be paginated.

-Paginating responses is a standard practice for APIs, which Sentry follows.
-We've seen an example of a List endpoint above; these endpoints have two tell-tale signs:
+We've seen an example of a `List` endpoint above; these endpoints have two tell-tale signs:

 GET /api/0/projects/{project}/teams